 Bring Healthy Snacks

-Beachside cafes and hot dog stands aren't typically known for their variety of healthy options.
-Save money and eat right by bringing snacks with you.
-Former Academy of Nutrition and Dietetics Spokesperson Judy Caplan, MS, RDN, recommends beach-day eats:
+Beachside cafes and hot dog stands typically aren't known for their variety of nutritious options.
+Save money and eat right by bringing snacks with you, such as the following:

 - Raw or dry-roasted nuts

 - Pre-washed and cut fruit and veggies (packed in a cooler)

 If you do purchase food at the beach, look for nourishing and refreshing foods such as veggie burgers, hummus wraps and smoothie bowls.
 Also look for tasty choices such as grilled corn on the cob (drizzled with hot sauce instead of butter), fruit popsicles, low-fat frozen yogurt topped with fresh fruit, baked chips, grilled chicken salads and sandwiches on whole-grain bread.

 When packing a cooler for the beach, don't forget plenty of water!
 Refresh yourself on a hot day with a reusable bottle of cold water and ice with lemon or mint.
 If you crave something fizzy, hydrate with sparkling water.

 A beach day is relaxing; a bout of food poisoning is anything but.
 The Centers for Disease Control and Prevention estimates that about 1 in 6 Americans get sick from foodborne diseases each year.
 Pack your beach snacks cautiously and don't leave food sitting out for longer than two hours, or one hour once the temperature hits 90°F.

 Before you pack for your day at the beach, give your cooler and tote a thorough cleaning.
 Always start with a clean cooler, washing it out with mild soap and water and rinsing thoroughly.
 It's also important to thoroughly wash containers and re-useable bags to remove all food residues and minimize the potential for bacterial growth.